Gorky Park (band): The Success (1989)

-Gorky Park participated in that year's Moscow Music Peace Festival alongside Bon Jovi, Mötley Crüe, Skid Row, Cinderella, Ozzy Osbourne and Scorpions.
 Gorky Park joined the other acts from the Moscow Music Peace Festival in the compilation album Stairway to Heaven/Highway to Hell.
 This album included each band performing one song from an artist who died from, or a band who lost a member to, drug problems.
 Gorky Park's contribution was a cover of The Who's "My Generation".
 Namin's producing centre is referred to in the lyrics of the Scorpions hit Wind of Change.
-In 1989, guitar manufacturer Kramer introduced a balalaika-shaped Gorky Park signature model, similar to Belov's custom-made instruments.
+In 1989, guitar manufacturer Kramer introduced a balalaika-shaped Gorky Park signature model.